nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/file-download-security-policies.md

 {{/callout}} {{#> callout type='warning' }}

-File download security policies apply to **all** files in the Platform.
-Your filters need to be specific enough in order to avoid possible side-effects.
+File download security policies apply to **all** blobs in the Platform.
+Your security filters need to be specific enough in order to avoid possible side-effects.
 Make sure to use the [available variables](#available-variables) at your disposal to check you are in the right use case first.

-Possible side-effects you may want to check include:
+Possible side-effects you may want to check for include:

-*   Show graph feature in a workflow
+*   Show graph feature in a workflow.
 *   User suggestion widget, for instance in the admin tab, users & groups menu, when editing the groups a user belongs to.

 {{/callout}}